 1. Raise the concern with the program organiser or volleyball organisation - Talk to the onsite program organiser or to the main administrator for the volleyball club/organisation.
 Depending on the severity, they may be able to address and handle the situation internally.
-Volleyball clubs that are members of Volleyball BC are obliged to refer more serious or complex complaints related to abuse and maltreatment to the Abuse-Free Sport program to ensure that they are appropriately handled.
+Volleyball clubs that are members of Volleyball BC are obliged to refer more serious or complex complaints related to abuse and maltreatment to the Abuse-Free Sport program.

-2. Report the concern directly to Abuse Free Sport
+2. Report the concern directly to ITP Sport